 Stretching from the US-Canada border south to Interstate 90, this Recovery Zone includes all of the North Cascades National Park, and most of the Mount Baker-Snoqualmie and Okanogan-Wenatchee National Forests.
 About 88 percent of the Recovery Zone is Federal land..

 This recovery area is directly adjacent to the Canadian portion of the ecosystem.
 The Canadian government considers the grizzly bears in that portion of the ecosystem to be the most endangered population in Canada.

 There is currently no known grizzly bear population in the North Cascades.
 There have been only four confirmed detections of grizzly bears in the greater ecosystem in the past 10 years, all of which occurred in British Columbia and may comprise only two individuals.
 There has been no confirmed evidence of grizzly bears within the ecosystem in the U.S. since 1996.
 The 2012 estimate for the Canadian portion was six grizzly bears.
 Because of their small numbers, they are widely believed to be the most at-risk grizzly bear population in the U.S.

 An Environmental Impact Statement is underway to evaluate alternatives for how to restore a viable grizzly bear population in the North Cascades Recovery Area.
 More information is available on the National Park Service website.

-For more information about this ecosystem, visit the U.S. Fish and Wildlife Service’s North Cascades Grizzly Bear Recovery page.
+For more information about this ecosystem, visit the U.S. Fish and Wildlife Service’s North Cascades Grizzly Bear Recover page.